Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The Camino will definitely humble you, even despite your best efforts to be flexible and to find your own pace.
 He didn't yet realize that he needed to find his own Camino.
 Because of his pride, he had been walking our Camino, not his own.
 I felt very sorry for him.
 We agreed to stay in communication with WhatsApp for the remainder of the day and meet up later in Tomar.

-For the shortcut, shown in red on the interactive map above, take the Rua Francisco de Sousa Terré on the southside of the albergue, heading eastward for one block.
+First I will describe the shortcut route out of Golegã given to us by the hospitalera, shown in red on the interactive map above.
+For the shortcut, take the Rua Francisco de Sousa Terré on the southside of the albergue, heading eastward for one block.
 Turn left onto the Rua Padre Marrão and walk for about 200 meters, taking the first right onto the Rua Luis de Camões.
-In two blocks, come to a T-intersection and take a left onto the Rua Dr. Branco.
+In two blocks, come to a T-intersection and take a left onto the Rua Dr. Branco, below.

 In about 1/3 kilometer, the Rua Dr. Branco crosses the N243 and continues straight on as an unnamed paved country road, see below.
 We walked on this pleasant road for about 1.8 kilometers, with no traffic at all in the morning.
 I was in a positive frame of mind in the peaceful surroundings.